 – Succeeding with OKRs in Agile – The Art of Agile Product Ownership – Continuous Digital – Project Myopia – A Little Book about Requirements and User Stories – Xanpan – Business Patterns for Software Developers – Changing Software Development – Contributions and chapters –

-Coming soon: Books to be Written
+Now out: Books to be Written

 Thinking of writing a book?
 Debating between self-publishing and finding a publisher?
 Wondering how to market your book?